 Avanti’s, an American Success Story that continues to live on today, is the brainchild of Albert Zeller, founder and CEO of Avanti’s Ristorante.
 Born in the village of St. Galen, Switzerland, Albert grew up with eight brothers and sisters, where he learned the art of cheese making and processing other dairy products.

-In 1959 Albert moved to the United States in 1959 and settled in the small town of Walnut, Illinois, and although his command of the English language was sparse, and his funds limited, he put his knowledge of business, as well as his energy and determination, to work.
+In 1959 Albert moved to the United States and settled in the small town of Walnut, Illinois.
+Though his command of English was sparse and his money even more so, he put is knowledge of business, as well as his energy and determination to work.

+His career aspirations were briefly interrupted by a two-year tour in the Army.
 While in service to his new country, he began developing new ideas for when he returned to civilian life.

-In 1966, he purchased Lardano’s Italian Restaurant on Main Street in Peoria, adjacent to Bradley University.
-Soon after, the name was changed to Avanti’s, which means “forward” in Italian, and it was full steam ahead.
+In 1966 he purchased Lardano’s Italian restaurant on Main Street in Peoria, adjacent to Bradley University.
+Soon after, the name was changed to Avanti’s, which means “forward” in Italian and it was full steam ahead.